 Web3 disadvantages or why it is sometimes criticized

-All in all, the main Web3 limitations as of now are issues with regulations, user experience, and risks concerning underlying infrastructure.
+All in all, the main Web3 challenges as of now are issues with regulations, user experience, and risks concerning underlying infrastructure.

 Currently, investments and strenuous efforts are being made to conquer these challenges, and the regulatory landscape could eventually brighten up one day, as the number of Web3 enthusiasts is growing and many people find the idea of decentralization quite appealing.